 Published: Wednesday, 28th November 2018

-Broken links on your site from January 2019, The Professional Portal is one year old, List your company on the RTPI Directory of Planning Consultants or renew your listing
+Broken links on your site from January 2019, The Professional Portal is one year old!, Consultation launches on compulsory pre-application measures for shale gas developments and more stories...

-If you want to avoid broken links and disrupted customer experience on your website, it is imperative that any incorrect links are updated as soon as possible.
+If you want to avoid broken links which will lead to a disrupted customer journey, resulting in more calls into your authority, it is imperative that these incorrect links are located on your site and fixed as soon as possible.

-Please make sure the IT department or web content team at your business has access to this message to make any necessary changes.
+Please ensure that the IT department or web content team at your local authority has access to this message.

 It’s been a year since we launched our Professional Portal and we’re delighted with all the positive feedback we’ve received from users over the past twelve months.

 At the Planning Portal, we are always looking to improve and expand our content.
 We created the Professional Portal in response to requests from professionals from across the sector, who wanted an easy way to access all of the dedicated tools that they use frequently.

 These resources include, but are not limited to: